alvins82/java-mini-profiler-core/README.md

 	</filter-mapping>
 ```

 3\.
 Add somewhere in your jsp.
-If **not** using jsp/jstl - the 'mini_profile_includes' attribute is set on request object via setAttribute)

 ```
 	${mini_profile_includes}